 Approximate Power Consumption: 50-80 watts

-Common Features: Ceiling fan as lighting fixture, remote controls,
+Common Features: Ceiling fan as a lighting fixture, remote controls,

-What We Like: Keeps the air in your home moving, enhance the decor of a room, can be installed outdoors
+PROS: Keeps the air in your home moving, enhances the decor of a room, and can be installed outdoors

-What We Don’t: Can be noisy, cannot be installed in a room that has low height clearance
+CONS: Can be noisy, cannot be installed in a room that has a low height clearance

 Aside from looking at the number of blades in a ceiling fan, there are other features that you check.
-Do you need a remote-controlled ceiling fan – either handheld, wall, or both.
-There are also ceiling fans with light or chandelier, while others might even include heaters or dual motors.
+Do you need a remote-controlled ceiling fan – handheld, wall, or both?
+There are also ceiling fans with light or chandeliers, while others might even include heaters or dual motors.